muguira-james/muguira-james.github.io/_posts/2018-10-25-Using-Express-to-serve-a-React-JS-app.md

 ## Our Second Server

-db setup - in memory
-Add Fetch to ReactJS

 We have created enough infrastructure to serve a static ReactJS app.
 Express is using the static middle-ware to serve our React App.
 But, the data for the React app is defined in the React program.
 Now, let's define it in the server and have the React App fetch it.

 The first change is to define the API in our server for the React app.
 We can take the data out of the React app and place it in the server.
 This will form a simple in-memory db.
 Then we define the API using Express routes.